PINKY0212/Movie_Recommendation_in_Real_Time/README.md

 Similarly, you can compute the similarity between any 2 products and recommend a product similar to the product the user has rated before.
 Now, we’ll take the square roots of the sum of these squares for A and B and multiply them.

-On multiplying the square roots, we get 56.
-Now, after dividing 47 with 56 we get 0.83 which is in fact the similarity between product A and B.
-Similarly, you can compute the similarity between any 2 products and recommend a product similar to the product the user has rated before.

 ![Calculating+Similarity](https://user-images.githubusercontent.com/69427575/156033080-aa43a438-3ca4-4d72-9e0e-01a0a49b07c7.png)